-A formal record of meetings with parents should be made using the meeting with parents/carers form and retained by the class teacher.
+A formal record of meetings with parents should be made using the meeting with parents/carers form.

 • Fixed-term and permanent exclusions

 Only the Headteacher (or the Acting Headteacher) has the power to exclude a pupil from school.
 The Headteacher may exclude a pupil for one or more fixed periods for up to 45 days in any one school year.
 The Headteacher may also exclude a pupil permanently.
 It is also possible for the Headteacher to convert a fixed-term exclusion into a permanent exclusion, if the circumstances warrant this.